wyang342/http-server-three/README.md

     return 'HTTP/1.1 404 Not Found \r\n'
 ```

-You'll notice that we have a `Fact` class in `controller.py` and that we have a `facts.csv` file.
-Let's read the data in `facts.csv` into the `Fact` class.
+Notice that we are calling on a `Fact` class in our new route in `controller.py`.
+This class has not been written yet.
+Create a new file and define a `Fact` class that will read from the `facts.csv` file. .
+This will be similar to how we read data from a csv and created Student and Staff objects during the School Interface Challenge.
 Here are some specs:
 - `Fact` is initialized with the headers of `facts.csv`
 - `Fact` has a class method called `all_facts` which reads the `facts.csv` and returns an array of `Fact` objects